rskew/modal-synth/README.md

 `lein figwheel`

-Open your browser to `localhost:3449`
+Open your browser to `localhost:3449` (must be localhost to be a secure context for `navigator.mediaDevices`)

 Press 'c' to kick-start the feedback loop if microphone not enabled.